trilitech/tezos-provider/README.md

 The provider will throw errors if:

-- `TezosInitializationError`: If the provider is not initialized correctly.
 - `TezosProviderError`: If there are issues with the connection or account retrieval.

 ## Supported WalletConnectModal options (qrModalOptions)